reema0814/Azure-Synapse-Analytics-Day/02-build-modern-dw-pipelines.md

    ![Pipeline runs is selected and highlighted under the Orchestration section of the monitor resource list.](media/ex02-monitor-pipeline-runs1.png "Synapse Analytics Monitor")

-3. Select the `Exercise 2 - Enrich Data_A03` pipeline the list.
+3. Select the `Exercise 2 - Enrich Data` pipeline the list.
 This will have a status of `In progress`.

    ![The first "Exercise 2 - Enrich Data" item in the list of pipeline runs is highlighted.](media/ex02-monitoring-pipeline-runs.png "Pipeline run list")